 Mistake 2: Capitalizing words in product category links

-Your bloggers will want to link to product categories in a natural-sounding conversational context.
-Imagine then, how disruptive it is for your bloggers and their readers to have capitalized product category links.
+The affiliate marketers will want to link to the brand's product categories in a natural-sounding conversational context.
+Imagine then, how disruptive it is for your bloggers and their readers to have capitalized product category links in your affiliate program.
 Let’s take a look.
 Imagine I’m a blogger impressed with the men’s button-down shirts at Gigazig Shirts:

 "I was highly impressed with the sharp styling of their offerings, in particular their Men’s Button-Down Shirts and accessories, including Belts and Briefcases."